-Any dirt, dust or grease should be removed from the surfaces of the entire current carrying structure, vacuum interrupter, base insulation sheet and interphase barrier assembly.
+Any dirt, dust or grease should be removed from the surfaces of the entire current carrying structure and vacuum interrupter.
 Wiping the surface with a clean lint free cloth is normally sufficient for this purpose.

 Remember to discharge mid-band ring on interrupters so equipped.